Easter 2022 Pharmacy Opening Times

 Mask wearing at Hollow Way Medical Centre

-We would like to remind all patients and visitors to Hollow Way Medical Centre that wearing a mask will remain compulsory when visiting the surgery from Monday 19th July 2021.
+We would like to remind all patients and visitors to Hollow Way Medical Centre that wearing a mask remains compulsory when visiting the surgery.
 Children under the age of 11 are exempt from wearing a face covering, although they are welcome to do so.

 Please also be mindful of social distancing in our reception area and waiting rooms: please arrive on time for your appointment, but not too early, and be prepared to wait outside if there is a queue for the receptionist.